-Whilst we spend a lot of time banging on about the benefits of hosted desktops, choosing the wrong supplier could result in something of a headache for IT administrators, whose job it really should be making easier.
-Bearing this in mind, we thought we’d take a look at some of the pros and cons that virtual desktops could present if you fail to plan and choose the wrong supplier.
+Whilst we spend a lot of time banging on about the benefits of virtual desktop cloud computing, choosing the wrong supplier could result in something of a headache for IT administrators, whose job it really should be making easier.
+Bearing this in mind, we thought we’d take a look at some of the pros and cons that virtual desktop cloud computing could present if you fail to plan and choose the wrong supplier.

 Whilst many companies are happy to sit back and continue using their old XP-based machines, this can’t last forever as Microsoft, in their wisdom, have already ended non-security support for the OS, but plan on ending all support for XP by 2014; that’s not a great deal of time to upgrade the whole office.